dilshads/telegram-bot-nova/README.md

 ## FAQ

+* Q: Are you accepting contributions?
+    * A: Of course.
+Any help would be appreciated.
+Just be sure to read the [Contributing Guidelines](contributing.md).
 * Q: Why is setChatPhoto not available?
     * A: It requires 'multipart/form-data' method to upload an image.
 Currently, I don't know how to make this without using third party dependences.
+* Q: What is the goal of this Node module?
+    * A: I want to make an easy-to-use, well documented, light without any third-party dependecies Telegram bot making module.